BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/EnvelopeLockButton.md

 # Envelope Lock

-Click here to lock the currently selected Envelope for editing.
-This will prevent other Envelopes in the same Block from accidentally becoming selected.
+Click here to lock the currently selected Envelope for editing

-You can also toggle the envelope lock by holding the SHIFT key.
+You can also toggle the envelope lock by holding the SHIFT key